deepskystacker/DSS/Installers/README.txt

 There is one exception:

+The "Use Auto White Balance" white balance button is disabled for this release.
+You can either accept the default which is "Daylight White Balance", or select "Use Camera White Balance".
-If you select "Use Auto White Balance", the image will actually be processed using "Daylight White Balance".
+If you select the latter, and camera is set to "Auto White Balance", then the camera calculated White Balance co-efficients will be used.
-We may provide an update to support "Auto White Balance" in the future.
+We may provide an update to support doing our own "Auto White Balance" in the future.

 We've also fixed a number of problems and made some other enhancements since 4.1.1

 1. Support for images from cameras that use the Fujitsu X-Trans sensor (new in 4.2.0 Beta 2).
-   The image is converted to a 3 colour RGB image and interpolated using Frank Markesteijn's algorithm using LibRaw::Process() .
+   The image is converted to a 3 colour RGB image and interpolated using Frank Markesteijn's algorithm using LibRaw::Process().
+   Please note that the interpolation is quite slow (about 40 seconds per image on my Core i& laptop).
    The image is then imported as if it were a Foveon colour image.

 2. BSD 3 clause license file added.